 In performing the Services and while at COUNTY facilities, CONTRACTOR personnel (including subcontractors) shall (a) conduct themselves in a businesslike manner; (b) comply with the policies, procedures, and rules of the COUNTY regarding health and safety, and personal, professional and ethical conduct; (c) comply with the finance, accounting, banking, Internet, security, and/or other applicable standards, policies, practices, processes, procedures, and controls of the COUNTY; and (d) abide by all laws applicable to the COUNTY facilities and the provision of the Services, and all amendments and modifications to each of the documents listed in subsections (b), (c), and (d) (collectively, "County Policies").
-County Policies, and additions or modifications thereto, may be communicated orally or in writing to CONTRACTOR or CONTRACTOR personnel or may be made available to CONTRACTOR or CONTRACTOR personnel or may be made available to CONTRACTOR or contractors.
-CONTRACTOR shall be responsible for the promulgation and distribution of County Policies to CONTRACTOR personnel to the extent necessary and appropriate.
+County Policies, and additions or modifications thereto, may be communicated orally or in writing to CONTRACTOR or CONTRACTOR personnel or may be made available to CONTRACTOR or contractors.
+CONTRACTOR shall be responsible for the promulgation and distribution of County Policies to CONTRACTOR shall be responsible for the promulgation and distribution of County Policies to CONTRACTOR personnel to the extent necessary and appropriate.